-- The original wasn't the happiest number itself (if very upbeat), but "More than Survive (Reprise 1)", is downright heartbreaking in its depiction of Jeremy's crippling anxiety and low self-esteem following another botched attempt to talk to Christine.
+- The original wasn't the happiest number itself, but "More than Survive (Reprise 1)", is downright heartbreaking in its depiction of Jeremy's crippling anxiety and low self-esteem following another botched attempt to talk to Christine.

 - "Do You Wanna Hang?" reprises the melody of "Do You Wanna Ride?".
 The latter is a fun, sultry number where Brooke and Chloe flirt with Jeremy and invite him for a drive to Pinkberry.
 The former is sung as Jeremy is sexually assaulted on Halloween.

 - Rich sings the chorus of "Halloween", a fun dance number, in an incredibly creepy way as he's tortured by Squip as he tries to fight back against being made to carry out its plans, his efforts culminating in him setting fire to Jake's house to try and save everyone.